Trying to plan the perfect Maine road trip? Look no further! We’re here to help make the process a little less stressful!

 Stop 2: Continue to Relax in Kennebunkport

 Kennebunkport is a coastal town in southern Maine that is famous for it’s long, sandy beaches.
 You must check this location out during your Maine road trip if you’re interested in stopping by Goose Rocks Beach as well as Arundel Beach.
+This is truly one of the best things to do in Maine!

 The Seashore Trolley Museum is also a neat and niche place that displays a huge collection of streetcars, and many people like checking out St. Ann’e Episcopal Church since it dates back to 1887 and its rustic stone architecture contrasted with its grass fields are breathtaking.